You can’t keep doing the same thing every day and expect different results.

-Every experienced athlete knows that you simply cannot improve in every single workout.
+Every experienced athlete knows that you simply can’t improve in every single workout.
 If this were the case, everyone would reach extraordinary performance just by training long enough.
-After successful training phases, hitting plateaus are totally normal, and even top athletes have to deal with them.
-However, the worst thing you can do is to not to worry about them and just continue with what you were doing.
+After successful training phases, hitting plateaus is totally normal, and even top athletes deal with them.
+However, the worst thing you can do is to not to worry and just continue with what you were doing.

 The main reasons why you plateau